 Over the last 16 years, Philos Health’s emphasis on collaboration and partnership with locals of Jagna has been essential in providing impactful service during each medical mission.
 Philos Health has built strong connections with the local government, NGOs, and healthcare providers that allow us to consistently deliver effective patient care to the population.

 In 2010, Philos Health and the District Hospital in Jagna conducted its first surgical mission in Jagna to provide obstetrics and gynecological (OBGYN) and general surgeries to local patients in need.

 In every year since, Philos Health surgeons have teamed up with local surgeons, operating room nurses, and anesthesiologists to perform successful, occasionally life-saving, procedures at no cost.
-Seven years and over 250 procedures later, Philos Health intends to continue improving patient outcomes through surgery.
+Ten years and over 400 procedures later, Philos Health intends to continue improving patient outcomes through surgery.

 Manna Pack Supplemental

 Philos Health, with the support of the Municipal Government of Jagna, created the Manna Pack Supplemental Feeding Program to provide local children with additional means to overcome malnutrition.
 Every year since 2010, Philos Health has delivered Manna Packs, rice soy-based meals that contain essential vitamins and minerals, to each barangay in Jagna.
-Each barangay, or village, serves more than 31,000 children aged 6 months to 6 years up to five times per week.
+Parents daily cook and serve 3,100 hot nutritious meals to the children in a group setting.